ankane/mailkick/README.md

 ### Advanced

-For more control over the services, set them by hand.
+For more control over services, set them by hand.

 ```ruby
 Mailkick.services = [